-Walmart earnings, sales fall short
+Walmart digital sales to lead growth after lackluster year-end

-'Sales leading up to Christmas in our US stores were a little softer than expected'
+'Sales leading up to Christmas in our US stores were a little softer'

-Walmart reported fourth-quarter earnings and revenue that fell short of Wall Street estimates, sending shares lower.
+Walmart reported fourth-quarter profit and revenue that fell short of Wall Street estimates, sending shares lower.

 Continue Reading Below